-We Supply High-Quality Hardwood Flooring in Spokane
+We Supply High-Quality Hardwood Flooring for Spokane

 Contact Smiley Wood Flooring for various hardwood styles and cut styles.
 Choose a floor type that meets both your durability and visual needs.
 We’re committed to providing the best wood flooring products and the highest level of customer care in our industry.

-High-Quality Hardwood Flooring Experts in Spokane
+High-Quality Hardwood Flooring Experts Serving Spokane

 Serving Spokane, Wenatchee, Yakima, Kennewick, Lewiston, Kalispell, Missoula & All of North America